-We consider two new types of pairwise path symmetries which appear in the context of Multi-Agent Path Finding (MAPF).
-The first of them, corridor symmetry, arises when two agents attempt to pass through the same narrow passage but in opposite directions.
-The second, target symmetry, arises when the shortest path of one agent requires the target location of a second agent after the second agent has already arrived.
-These symmetries can produce an exponential blowup in the space of possible collision resolutions, leading to timeout failure even for state-of-the-art algorithms such as Conflict-Based Search.
-We propose to break symmetries using new reasoning techniques that: (1) detect each type of situation and, (2) resolve them by introducing specialized constraints.
-We implement our ideas in the context of Conflict-Based Search where, in a range of experiments, we report up to an order-of-magnitude improvement in runtime performance and, in some cases, more than double the success rate of CBS and improve its runtime by one order of magnitude.
+We consider two new classes of pairwise path symmetries which appear in the context of Multi-Agent Path Finding (MAPF).
+The first of them, corridor symmetry, arises when two agents attempt to pass through the same narrow passage in opposite directions.
+The second, target symmetry, arises when the shortest path of one agent passes through the target location of a second agent after the second agent has already arrived at it.
+These symmetries can produce an exponential explosion in the space of possible collision resolutions, leading to unacceptable runtimes even for state-of-the-art MAPF algorithms such as Conflict-Based Search (CBS).
+We propose to break these symmetries using new reasoning techniques that: (1) detect each class of symmetry and (2) resolve them by introducing specialized constraints.
+We experimentally show that our techniques can, in some cases, more than double the success rate of CBS and improve its runtime by one order of magnitude.